1. Skip to content

 The Arsenal forward missed a penalty in that 2021 final shootout but has been instrumental in England's ungainly march to this year's final, scoring the crucial equalizer and then slotting home a spotkick in the shootout win over Switzerland.

-Saka's parents hail from Nigeria, and Nigerian sports reporter Ololade Adewuyi says his country's fascination with England and English clubs has a lot to do with players like Saka.
+Saka's parents hail from Nigeria.
+Nigerian sports reporter Ololade Adewuyi told DW that the country's fascination with England and English clubs has a lot to do with players such as Saka.

 England have grown into the tournament, and want redemptionImage: BEAUTIFUL SPORTS/Orangepictures/picture alliance